sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/clustering.rst

 More details regarding clustering can be found at: https://en.wikipedia.org/wiki/Cluster_analysis

-Clustering Processors in Fire Insights
+Clustering Processors in Sparkflows
 ----------------------------------------

-.. list-table:: Apache Spark based Clustering Processors in Fire Insights
+.. list-table:: Apache Spark based Clustering Processors in Sparkflows
    :widths: 30 70
    :header-rows: 1